KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 export PATH=$ANDROID_NDK_PATH:$PATH
 export PATH=$ANDROID_SDK_HOME/build-tools/23.0.3:$PATH
 ```
-Note: If jarsigner is missing from your platform, you can find it in the Android Studio install or in your Java installation.
+Note: If `jarsigner` is missing from your platform, you can find it in the Android Studio install or in your Java installation.
 If you do not have Java, you can get it with something like the following:
 ```
 sudo apt-get install openjdk-8-jdk
 ```

-### Additional OSX System Requirements
+#### Additional OSX System Requirements
 Tested on OSX version 10.12.4

  Setup Homebrew and components
-- Follow instructions on [brew.sh](http://brew.sh) to get homebrew installed.
+- Follow instructions on [brew.sh](http://brew.sh) to get Homebrew installed.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```